-Full participation of committee members is essential to the effectiveness of the DRC, and members are expected to attend all DRC meetings.
-If a committee member is unable to attend a meeting, that person shall notify city staff as soon as possible.
+Full participation of committee members is essential to the effectiveness of the committee, and members are expected to attend all committee meetings.
+If a committee member is unable to attend a meeting, he or she shall notify city staff as soon as possible, and the designated alternate may attend in his or her place.
+The alternate is encouraged to actively participate in the meeting provided that he or she is adequately briefed as to the status of prior discussions and decisions.

-If a committee member resigns their appointment before the committee's work has concluded, that person shall notify the Mayor/Mayor Pro Tem and City Council in writing, with copies sent to the City Clerk, City Manager and the objective design standards project manager.
-At their next scheduled meeting, the DRC will consider whether to recommend that the Mayor/Mayor Pro Tem and City Council fill the vacated position.
+If a committee member resigns his or her appointment before the committee's work has concluded, he or she shall notify the Mayor and City Council in writing, with copies sent to the City Clerk, City Manager and the Community Development Director.
+The resigning committee members designated alternate shall automatically become a regular committee member for the remaining duration of the committee.
+If the alternate member chooses not to fill the vacancy, at their next scheduled meeting, the committee will consider whether to recommend that the Mayor and City Council fill the vacated position.